How Freelancers Can Prevent Chargebacks (7 Effective Strategies)

 A chargeback is a forced credit card refund.
 Chargebacks are a form of consumer protection, originally created to protect people from fraud and unauthorized transactions.
 The merchant bears the burden of proof.
 All the cardholder (freelance client) has to do is contact the bank and ask for their money back.

-If you accept credit card as a form of payment, even if you are in freelancing, credit card companies will deem you a merchant, which means that a freelance client can dispute a payment they’ve made to you.
-The money will be removed from the your bank account, without warning or your consent, and you will be left with an extra chargeback fee you’ll have to pay.
+If you accept credit card as a form of payment, even if you are freelancing, credit card companies will deem you a merchant, which means that a freelance client can dispute a payment they’ve made to you.
+The money will be removed from your bank account, without warning or your consent, and you will be left with an extra chargeback fee you’ll have to pay.

 Accepting Credit Cards As Payment

-Bitcoin and other virtual currencies aren’t widely accepted yet, and wiring money or providing direct deposits are a risk many clients aren’t usually willing to take.
+Bitcoin and other virtual currencies aren’t widely accepted yet, and wiring money or providing direct deposits are risks many clients aren’t usually willing to take.
 In the end, credit card payments are usually the lesser evil.
 Chargebacks are unpleasant but with proper management, they are preventable.
 Taking manageable risks is the only way to ensure growth and success.

 Best Ways To Prevent Chargebacks

-A determined fraudster or a lazy client is bound to slip through the cracks on occasion but there are plenty of ways to reduce the risk of these unnecessary profit losses.
+A determined fraudster or a lazy client is bound to slip through the cracks on occasion, but there are plenty of ways to reduce the risk of these unnecessary profit losses.

 1. Consider Using A Moderator

-Technically, you can find freelances jobs anywhere.
+Technically, you can find freelance jobs anywhere.
 It should also be noted that anyone can post these jobs.
 Unless there is a screening process of some sort, you could end up working with some real sketchy characters.
 Consider using freelance job coordinators like oDesk, Upwork, or Guru.

 In addition to facilitating work opportunities through the job board, these companies act as a payment moderator between the client and freelancer.
 There are checks and balances in place to help make the payment process as safe as possible.
 Some even go so far as to guarantee payment.
 Chargebacks are much less likely to occur in these “safe” environments.